llaske/sugarizer/README.md

 	sudo supervisorctl stop sugarizer

-# Build Application for Android or iOS
+# Build Application for Android, iOS or Windows 10

-Sugarizer Application could be packaged as an Android or iOS application using [Cordova](http://cordova.apache.org/).
+Sugarizer Application could be packaged as an Android, iOS and Windows 10 application using [Cordova](http://cordova.apache.org/).

 To build it, first install Cordova as described [here](http://cordova.apache.org/).